felixateya/felixateya/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning [Ruby on Rails]
+- 🌱 I’m currently learning [Go Lang]
 - 👯 I’m looking to collaborate on [Anything challenging and educative]
 - 💬 Ask me about [javascript, Ruby, Python, SQl, Firebase, React, MongoDB,Supabase]
 - 📫 How to reach me: [mulaafelix6@gmail.com]